influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplateUpdateRequest.md

 withName(name)
 ```

-DEPRECATED: This field is ignored.
+"DEPRECATED: This field is ignored."

 ## obj template

-ClusterWorkflowTemplate is the definition of a workflow template resource in cluster scope
+"ClusterWorkflowTemplate is the definition of a workflow template resource in cluster scope"

 ### fn template.withApiVersion